gapotchenko/Turbo-CocoR/README.md

 > turbo-coco MyLang.atg
 ```

-Once generated, the files are ready to be compiled as a part of your project.
+Once generated, the files are ready to be compiled as parts of your project.

 For further guidance, see the [examples](https://github.com/gapotchenko/Turbo-CocoR/tree/main/Examples).